stefan-hoeck/idris2-ref1/README.md

-This is a small library providing a way to use mutable references as auto-implicit arguments in pure code, using a linear token bound via a parameter to the mutable references to make sure all mutable state stays confined within the bounds of a pure computation.
+This is a small library providing a way to use mutable references as auto-implicit arguments in pure code, using a linear token bound via a parameter to the mutable references to make sure all mutable state stays confined within the boundaries of a pure computation.

 An example (that could of course also be written with plain tail-recursion in a much simpler way):